carbon-language/carbon-lang/website/README.md

 -   Google Cloud DNS
     -   This is visible with `dig docs.carbon-lang.dev`

 Note all of these require admin permissions to modify.
+For sharing test pages, a GitHub user and repository can be used, pushing to `<username>.github.io` (or getting a custom DNS setup).